Have you ever found yourself wanting something more from your sex life?

 You’re Using Their Pleasure as an Ego Boost

 Few things are hotter than seeing your partner writhe around in ecstasy.
 Especially when you’re the one giving them that ecstasy.
-And sure, it can make you feel pretty great about yourself as well.
+And sure, it can make you feel pretty great about yourself too.

 But if you’re basing your sense of self-worth on how much pleasure they’re feeling, you’re on dangerous ground.